FAR-Lab/Interactive-Lab-Hub/Lab 1/README.md

 ---

-_Setting:_ The kitchen when people are tring to heat food in the microwave oven
+_Setting:_ The kitchen when people are trying to heat food in the microwave oven

 _Players:_ People in the household who are using the microwave